homebots/elements/README.md

 I think this is not the most performant thing on Earth too, but I'm not trying to beat React or Angular.

 The goal of this project is to provide a no-brainer jump start solution to create small apps and experiments.
 The code will run on Chrome, Firefox or any recent/decent browser.

-I don't expect to ever support IE!
+I don't expect to ever fully support IE, but some polyfills could make it work.